MTN-Business-App-Academy/apppulsechecklist/README.md

-# 3. Add Layouts, views
+# 3. Add Layouts and views
 Tracking your app development journey - app created through the MTN App Academy.
 ### Please note:
 * This section is intended for you to browse and experiment with layouts and views.